-What to do with VIA Rail?
+What to do with Via Rail?
 Ottawa weighs multibillion-dollar boost to passenger rail

 Federal Transport Minister Marc Garneau and Finance Minister Bill Morneau, who are the two main decision makers on the file, have not indicated how they are leaning, nor have they committed to a deadline for making a decision.
 The 2016 federal budget devoted $3.3-million over three years for Transport Canada to study Via’s plan.

-VIA Rail’s network
+Via Rail’s network

 Transcontinental